Last updated: 23 August 2024

 The letter of the law might say you don’t have to refund a customer – but you also need to consider the commercial implications of not doing so.
 With a quick and efficient refund policy that apologises to the customer (even if it’s their fault and they are wrong), you may find they return to purchase or even recommend your business to their friends.

-So there we go – a quick guide to refunds policies, when you need to refund and when you don’t.
-Now go check out your refund policy and see if it needs to be updated or tweaked.
+So there we go – a quick guide to refund policies, including when you need to refund and when you don’t.
+Now, go check out your refund policy and see if it needs to be updated or tweaked.